CMU-Heinz-95702/Project-1/readme.md

 # 95-702 Distributed Systems
 # Project 1
-## Assigned: Monday, January 27
+## Assigned: Monday, September 8
-## Due: Monday, February 10, 2:00 PM
+## Due: Monday, September 22, 2:00 PM
 ## Late by one minute is late!

 This project has five objectives: